rasiras/ServiceScan/README.md

 # ServiceScan Tool

-ServiceScan is a command-line tool written in Go that helps you find subdomains and their CNAME records for a given domain.
+ServiceScan is a command-line tool written in Go that helps you find subdomains and their CNAME records for a given domain and highlight subdomains using third-party services.
 It uses the `net` package to perform DNS lookups and can utilize `assetfinder` to discover subdomains.

 ## Features